-- 65. I witnessed going to the sick bay and making the matron insist that he stay in there.
-I think she knew that going was being abused and she tried to protect him.
-I have memories of her confronting CDK on several occasions about going when he was in the sick bay, and I've got memories of arguments when he told her that going had to be back in Islay Kerr House that night.
-I've also got memories of her confronting CFJ back.
-She is someone who had insight.
-I believe that she knew going was being sexually abused and the physical abuse couldn't be hidden. - 66. appeared one morning wearing shorts when I was in 4th year.
-We were allowed to wear shorts to school, which was great because they were very comfortable.
-The straight had purple tramline injuries all the way down his thighs where he had been beaten.
+65. I witnessed going to the sick bay and making the matron insist that he stay in there.
+I think she knew that was being abused and she tried to protect him.
+I have memories of her confronting on several occasions about when he was in the sick bay, and I've got memories of arguments when he told her that had to be back in Islay Kerr House that night.
+I've also got memories of her confronting FJ She is someone who had insight.
+I believe that she knew was being sexually abused and the physical abuse couldn't be hidden.
+66. appeared one morning wearing shorts when I was in 4 th year.
+We were allowed to wear shorts to school, which was great because they were very comfortable. had purple tramline injuries all the way down his thighs where he had been beaten.
 I remember being shocked when I saw him.
 The tramlines on his legs were like something you would see in a documentary exhibition from a Syrian torture camp.
 I think he wore his shorts that day because he was trying to get help.
 His friend was supporting and encouraging him in this.
-By wearing shorts, was displaying the abuse. - 67.
-CDK stopped on the stairs and went mental at him.
-He shouted, "You go upstairs and put your trousers on.
+By wearing shorts, was displaying the abuse.
+67. go upstairs and put your trousers on.
 I told you".
 Confronted CDK and said to him, "Why's that, sir.
 Why don't you want people to see what you've done to him?".
 I was doing my orderly, so I had reason to be hanging around and I witnessed this.
-Went into shame and cursed at the obviously thought that had got him into more trouble.
+Went into shame and cursed at He obviously thought that had got him into more trouble.
 He then went upstairs and put his trousers on to hide the injuries.
 I remember looking at CDK and thinking, "That's not right, and why do you want him to hide it".
 If the beatings we received as punishment were considered reasonable, why then tell him to put his trousers on?
 Why couldn't he wear shorts?
-Everyone else was wearing their shorts. - 68.
-I don't think it was CDK that did that to the set is legs.
-I think it was CFJ CFJ I can work out CFJ M.O. because described him as a horrible person and used pretty violent language to describe him.
-I think CFJ CFJ used the terror of excessive physical abuse to terrify into submission. was in regular contact with CFJ from then on, and, as far as I'm aware, he didn't beat again.
-I think submitted to CFJ and a's control after he had been badly beaten.
+Everyone else was wearing their shorts.
+68. I don't think it was CDK that did that to see 's legs.
+I think it was CFJ CFJ M.O. because described him as a horrible person and used pretty violent language to describe him.
+I think CFJ used the terror of excessive physical abuse to terrify into submission. was in regular contact with CFJ from then on, and, as far as I'm